Antipodes DX2 Music Server

 This is a very odd pairing I admit, but the VAICs really make the humble Dalis perform beyond their intended class.

-Turns out, the DX sounds quite different depending on the output used.
-Via USB the DX sounds tightest, most articulate and cleanest, and via coaxial it sounds smoother, more relaxed and more rounded.
+Turns out, the DX2 sounds quite different depending on the output used.
+Via USB the DX2 sounds tightest, most articulate and cleanest, and via coaxial it sounds smoother, more relaxed and more rounded.
 Some of my friends prefer the latter and I think many people will do too but personally and in my setup I preferred the USB output.

 Roon Playback Modes